Locals’ Choice Ballot FAQ

 Q: What guidelines are used to determine whether a nominated business qualifies for the first voting round?

-A: Please see the sections below on “Nomination Guidelines” and “Category Exceptions and Special Notes.”
+Please see the sections above on “Nomination Guidelines” and “Category Exceptions and Special Notes.”

 Q: How are the winners selected?